satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-Reviewers would no longer work in isolation or necessarily in anonymity, benefiting from direct, dynamic, and interactive communication with the authors and the world of potential reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.
+Reviewers would no longer work in isolation or necessarily in anonymity, benefiting from direct, dynamic, and interactive communication with the authors and the world of potential reviewers.
+This would help reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.
 Because each reviewer's feedback can be focused on his or her specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive and timely review.
 In any complex software project, there are specialists who focus on certain components of the software.
 However, code review is not limited to specialists.
 When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.

 In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of